kyechou/firmanal/README.md

 6. Infer the network configuration for firmware `1`.
 Kernel messages are logged to `./qemu/vm/1/qemu.initial.serial.log`.
    * `./qemu/scripts/inferNetwork.sh 1`
 7. Emulate firmware `1` with the inferred network configuration.
 This will modify the configuration of the host system by creating a TAP device and adding a route.
-   * `sudo ./qemu/vm/1/run.sh`
+   Use `Ctrl-a + x` to terminate the guest.
-   * `sudo ./qemu/vm/1/terminate.sh`
+   * `./qemu/vm/1/run.sh`
 8. The system should be available over the network, and is ready for analysis.
 Kernel messages are logged to `./qemu/vm/1/qemu.final.serial.log`.
    * `./anal/dynamic/snmpwalk.sh 192.168.0.100`
    * `./anal/dynamic/webAccess.py 1 192.168.0.100 log.txt`
    * `mkdir exploits && ./anal/metasploit/runExploits.py -t 192.168.0.100 -o exploits -e all` (requires Metasploit Framework)
    * `sudo nmap -O -sV 192.168.0.100`
-9. To access a console in the firmware, use a presupplied debug run script to access the default console (no network access), modify the network-enabled `run.sh` script to provide console access, or use the second console provided by the framework.
-   * `./qemu/scripts/run-debug.sh 1`
-   * `nc -U /tmp/qemu.1.S1`
-10. The following scripts can be used to mount/unmount the filesystem of firmware `1`.
+9. The following scripts can be used to mount/unmount the filesystem of firmware `1`.
 Ensure that the emulated firmware is not running, and remember to unmount before performing any other operations.
    * `sudo ./qemu/scripts/mount.sh 1`
    * `sudo ./qemu/scripts/umount.sh 1`
-11. To delete the firmware, use the `delete.sh`.
+10. To delete the firmware, use the `delete.sh`.
    * `./scripts/delete.sh 1`

 # Database